Why Should You Visit Sachsenhausen Concentration Camp from Berlin?

 3. Witnessing the Camp’s Infamous Features

-4. Exploring the Exhibitions and Documentation Center
+4. Visiting Exhibitions and Documentation Center

 5. Taking Guided Tours